Menu

-Meniscus tears are some of the most common knee injuries.
+Meniscus tears are some of the most common knee injuries, especially among active individuals.
 They are usually caused by activities that forcefully twist or rotate the knee.
 The menisci are C-shaped pieces of cartilage that cushion the shin bone (tibia) from the thigh bone (femur).
 A torn meniscus can cause pain, swelling, stiffness, and difficulty extending the knee fully.
+If you're dealing with meniscus tears in Los Angeles, it's important to seek care from a specialist who understands both the injury and the demands of an active lifestyle.

 What causes meniscus tears?